bautimercado/Concurrente-2023/Practica/Practica 2 - Semaforos/ejercicio11.md

         for j = 1 to 5 {
             V(personas_vacunandose);
         }
-        //Espera a que se vayan
+        //Espera a que se vayan --> NO ES NECESARIO P(esperando_salida);
-        P(esperando_salida);
         //Llama a otras 5
         for j = 1 to 5 {